 FYI (Compendium readers )– I do not count flying into blackberry bushes as falling.

-By Day 7 when we ascended the five kilometer mountain range out of Alviazere those taunting thoughts about the way down never appeared.
-Hence the walk down to Ansião, a 270 meters descent of undulating terrain on tracks of asphalt, earth and woodlands interspersed with cobblestone pathways was more enjoyable than the track out of Santarém.
+By Day 7 when we ascended the five-kilometre mountain range out of Alviazere, those taunting thoughts about the way down never appeared.
+Hence the walk down to Ansião, a 270 meters descent of undulating terrain on tracks of, asphalt, earth and woodlands interspersed with cobblestone pathways was more enjoyable than the pathway out of Santarém.
 Vigilance though was still the mantra of the day.

 Eight days later, we were walking down our dimly lit hotel stairs on the way to dinner, laughing and joking, when the unexpected happened.

-My sandal slid on the highly polished stairwell, I reached out to the wall but there was no handrail for support.
-The sandal anchored on the step and twisted my left foot around.
-The right foot banged against the wall.
-In an instant Michael freed me from the tangled mess.
+My sandal slid on the highly polished stairwell, I reached out to the wall, but there was no handrail for support.
+The strap on my shoe was anchored on the step, twisting my foot to the right.
+Instantly, Michael freed me from the tangled mess.
 I drew my knees under my chin, shaking and fighting off tears.
-In that moment my heart knew it was over, my mind however, said fight-on.
+At that moment my heart knew it was over, my mind, however, said fight-on.

 Never give up…

 “Never give up.
 When your heart becomes tired, just walk with your legs – but move on” – Paulo Coehlo – The Pilgrimage

 Michael springs into action, I’m off the floor, downstairs in a side restaurant room, my feet in a bucket of ice, which numbs the pain in my foot and stops the merry-go-round playing inside my mind.